 Royal Caribbean has its private island – Coco Cay – in the Bahamas.
 Princess Cruises has a private island named Princess Cays, also in the Bahamas.

 This Caribbean region includes southern destinations such as Aruba, Barbados, Curacao, Trinidad and Tobago, and more.
 Being closer to the equator, this region has year-round warm weather.
+Outside of the hurricane zone, the ABC islands are an ideal destination.

 Cruises from Florida to the Southern Caribbean are usually longer than nine days.
 Alternatively, you can fly to a Caribbean Island and start your journey there.